olinml2024/olinml2024.github.io/assignments/assignment15/assignment15.markdown

 * Calculate the output size and values resulting from a given filter
 {% endcapture %}
 {% include learning_objectives.html content=content %}

-# TO DO
-* Make notebook without solutions.
-* Decide if we will give solutions for this notebook (Sam is leaning no, since there are lots of correct solutions, and it might be more interesting to discuss the filters they created in class if we don't give them a "correct" filter, and I'd like to have something like this in the QAD).
-*

 # Meet Convolutional Neural Networks